 Holistic healing is all about freeing yourself from yourself (i.e., your own dis-eases/demons/slavery/prison/fears/pain/addictions) to become “whole” again (i.e., re-uniting your own Holy Trinity of Mind-Body-Spirit).
 Holistic Healing internships are for those who want to naturally heal medical or emotional health issues, or who are seeking answers to the big questions of Life and of Self such as “Who am I?“, “Where did we all come from?“, “Why are we here?“, “Is there a purpose to life?
 If so, what is my purpose in life?“, and many other questions commonly asked by spiritual seekers.
 Holistic healing internships focus on the experience and integration of your Higher/Larger/Complete Self so that you can heal yourself and others, answer your own questions, and discover who you really are (self-realization).

 You can choose to work one-on-one with one or more of our Tribe members who specialize in various forms of holistic healing modalities and with whom you feel comfortable (see About Us page for learn more about each Tribe member).
-Holistic healing services available to you during this internship include but are not limited to: 40-Day Awareness of Reality spiritual practice, Ardent Light Healing Yoga, Divine Openings, Energy Healing, Holistic Health Consultation, Life/Health/Spiritual Coaching, and Raw Food Lifestyle & Health Coaching.
+Holistic healing services available to you during this internship include but are not limited to: 40-Day Awareness of Reality spiritual practice, Ardent Light Healing Yoga, Holistic Health Consultation, and Life/Health/Spiritual Coaching.
 To help us prepare for your personal self-discovery and self-empowerment journey with us and tailor a comprehensive holistic healing plan/recommendation for you, please download and complete the Client Questionnaire and follow the instructions on it to send it to us.

-The minimum recommended duration of the Holistic Healing internship is 42 days (6 weeks) and can be extended for up to 6 more months.
+The minimum recommended duration of the Holistic Healing internship is 42 days (6 weeks) and can be extended indefinitely.
 The Holistic Healing intern will need to pay for their accommodation of choice (will receive 40% off the cost of their accommodation of choice for the recommended minimum stay of 42 days, see Accommodations page for details), buy their own supplemental food (or opt for a per day fee to have meals prepared for them, also see Accommodations page for details), plus $798 ($19 per day x 42 days) for holistic healing services (specific and final plan and schedule to be mutually agreed upon on the second day after intern arrives).

 Total FREEdom Internships